-Inquiries about application of Title IX to this institution should be referred to the Interim Title IX Coordinator (Alyssarae@danschorrllc.com; 516-382-3043).
-Inquiries about application of all other laws referenced in this section should be referred to the Associate Vice President for Human Resources and Payroll Services, Deanna Caballero (Deanna Caballero@pitzer.edu; 311 McConnell, 909-607-8533).
+Inquiries about the application of Title IX to this institution should be referred to Christine Guzman, Sr. Director DHSM & TIX (chrisg@pitzer.edu; 909-607-2958).
+Inquiries about application of all other laws referenced in this section should be referred to the Associate Vice President for Human Resources and Payroll Services, Deanna Caballero@pitzer.edu; 311 McConnell, 909-607-8533).

-Students: For specific inquiries concerning potential accommodations of disabilities, pursuant to the ADA, Section 504 of the Rehabilitation Act of 1973, and/or the FEHA, please contact Vince Greer, Assistant Vice President for Student Affairs and Dean of Students (Vince greer@pitzer.edu, Scott Hall, Room 121, 909-621-8241).
+Students: For specific inquiries concerning potential accommodation of disabilities, pursuant to the ADA, Section

+504 of the Rehabilitation Act of 1973, and/or the FEHA, please contact academicsupport@pitzer.edu.